prol2tp(1) ProL2TP Manual prol2tp(1)

 * debug: control daemon log levels

-* miscellaneous: reload config, update license
+* miscellaneous: reload config, update license, register and unregister

 IDENTIFYING TUNNEL AND SESSION INSTANCES